 Our Company provides executive officers with perquisites and other personal benefits that the Company and our Compensation Committee believe are reasonable and consistent with its overall compensation program to better enable the Company to attract and retain superior employees for key positions.
-Our CompensationCommittee periodically reviews the levels of perquisites and other personal benefits provided to named executive officers.
+Our Compensation Committee periodically reviews the levels of perquisites and other personal benefits provided to named executive officers.

-The perquisites and other compensation we provided in 2007 are as follows.
+The perquisites and other compensation we provided in 2008 are as follows.
 All of our named executive officers participated in our 401(k) plan and received matching funds up to the federally allowed maximum match.
 We maintain \$50,000 of life insurance on all of our executive officers.
-The Company maintains a deferred compensation planand provides a matching contribution to participants.
+The Company maintains a non-qualified deferred compensation plan and provides a matching contribution to participants.
 The Company also makes available to its executive officers an annual physical at a local hospital.
 The Company allows personal use of its fractional airplane interests by certain executive officers.
-Personal use of our aircraft interest at the Standard Industry Fare Level plus either 20% or 30% depending on the aircraft.
+Personal use of our aircraft interests requires approval by the Chief Executive Officer.
+Our executives must reimburse the Company for their personal use of our aircraft interests at the Standard Industry Fare Level plus either 20% or 30% depending on the aircraft.